ndilieto/uacme/README.md

 input and it will proceed with the challenge.
 If everything goes well, the following will be created:
 ```
-~/uacme.d/www.your.domain.com/cert.pem
-~/uacme.d/private/www.your.domain.com/key.pem
+/path/to/uacme.d/www.your.domain.com/cert.pem
+/path/to/uacme.d/private/www.your.domain.com/key.pem
 ```
 Note other types of challenges are possible, if you type anything other than 'y', uacme will skip the challenge and propose a different one.
 The easiest is http-01.
-Note also that challenge types may be served in random order.
+Note also that challenge types may be served in random order by the server.
 Do not make any assumptions and read uacme's output carefully.

 ## Automating updates
 Use the -h flag: